Lyrics:One of These Days [Version (a)]:

 One of these days, one of these days

-The Song:"One of These Days" is a fairly standard pop rock song, which I guess is kind of rare for Beck.
+The Song:"One of These Days" is a fairly straight-forward pop rock song, which I guess is kind of rare for Beck.
 The musical backing and sleepy melody is nice, but a lot of the songs seems to hint at something deeper which just is not there.
-That's not a bad thing necessarily, but what seems to be missing?and is missed?is strong images.
-Beck usually fills his songs with such striking and original phrases and rhymes, that the almost generic and banal quality of much of what is here is almost a shock.
-He just floats through it, offering cliches like "One of these days / I hope it's soon / I'll see you smiling the way you do."
+That's not a bad thing necessarily, but what seems to be missing (and is missed) is Beck's usual strong imagery.
+Beck often fills his songs with such striking and original phrases and rhymes, that the almost generic and banal quality of much of what is here is almost a shock.
+He just floats through it, offering borderline cliches like "One of these days / I hope it's soon / I'll see you smiling the way you do."
 The second verse is a nice one though, with the "cardboard faces" and the "empty and cold / burning a light bulb" feeling.
 Fortunately, he sounds somewhat sincere, and the hazy atmosphere of the song helps.
-It works better on stage, where a little more life is usually infused in to the song.

 Golden Feelings. "